One Kilogram of Motivation, Please!

 What I learned from my clients is a compounded unrealistic expectation of the following nature:

-1. I need to find fast THAT IDEA
+- I need to find fast THAT IDEA.

-3. Finding THAT IDEA will return all my motivation back and I will feel immediately refreshed and renewed.
+- Finding THAT IDEA will bring all my motivation back and I will feel immediately refreshed and renewed.

-If so, you would be better off clarifying first what is meaningful to you and then restart the inspiration loop.
-When you adjust these expectations, you will reduce a lot the pressure you created
+If so, you would be better off clarifying first what is meaningful to you and then restarting the inspiration loop.
+When you adjust these expectations, you will reduce a lot of the pressure you created

 Motivation as ENERGY